How to Detect a Keylogger on Android Device

 A spyware application is often installed via text messages or other forms of phishing efforts.
 Hackers target a device, send the user a link, and as soon as they download the app, they are infected.

-If you notice weird texts or calls from unknown numbers that contain download links or other suspicious information, make sure not to click it.
+If you notice weird texts or calls from unknown numbers that contain download links or other suspicious information, make sure not to click them.
 Moreover, check your mobile phone for spyware, just in case.

 Just like any other software, keyloggers can and do affect the device’s operating system.
 This causes a lot of irregular phone activities, such as frequent shutting down and turning on.